davesmeghead/visonic/README.md

 Custom Component for integration with Home Assistant

 ## Introduction
-Visonic produce the Powermax alarm panel series (PowerMax, PowerMax+, PowerMaxExpress, PowerMaxPro and PowerMaxComplete) and the Powermaster alarm series (PowerMaster 10 and PowerMaster 30).
+Visonic produce the Powermax alarm panel series (PowerMax+, PowerMaxExpress, PowerMaxPro and PowerMaxComplete) and the Powermaster alarm series (PowerMaster 10 and PowerMaster 30).
 This Home Assistant Component allows you to control the alarm panel (arm/disarm) and allows you to use the Visonic sensors (movement, door contact, ...) and X10 devices within Home Assistant.
+Please note that after extensive work, the original PowerMax Panel is not able to be used as it does not support the Powerlink protocol that this component relies on.

 ## What hardware will you need?
 You have a choice, you can connect to your Visonic Alarm Panel using RS232, USB or Ethernet (Wired or Wireless)